ErikPeter2000/cipherchallenge2024/README.md

  - **Comments**: Use them, and make the most of docstrings.
 "Intuition" is unfortunately not always possible.
  - **Unit Tests**: They are your friends, and AI does a good job writing the structure for them.
 Aim to have anything in `core` covered.
 VSCode has good support for tests.
  - **Imports**: Third-party imports should go before project imports.
- - **Error Handling**: Add comments explaining what error could be thrown, but handling is not required.
+ - **Error Handling**: Handle errors where possible.
+If for performance reasons you've decided not to, please document the possible error and how to avoid it.